Cupples & Leon: Comic strips

 In 1903, Cupples & Leon collected such strips as The Katzenjammer Kids, Alphonse and Gaston, Happy Hooligan, On and Off the Ark, Poor Lil Mose and The Tigers.
 Their major competitor in books of comic strip reprints was Frederick A. Stokes, who died in 1939.

 To reprint comic strips, the company offered, for 25 cents, a square-bound paperback format of 52 pages of black-and-white strips.
 The flexible, cardboard covers were printed in black and red.
 Between 1906 and 1934, Cupples & Leon published more than 100 titles in that format.
 They collected Bringing Up Father, Little Orphan Annie, Mutt and Jeff, Reg'lar Fellers, Smitty, Tillie the Toiler and other leading strips of the 1920s and 1930s.
-They produced at least 18 reprint collections of Mutt and Jeff daily strips, in 10" x 10" softcover books from 1919 to 1934.
+They produced at least 18 reprint collections of Mutt and Jeff daily strips, in 10" × 10" softcover books from 1919 to 1934.
 In 1921, they negotiated a contract to sell $405,000 worth of these books to magazine distributor American News Company, at the time one of the largest publishing contracts ever signed.

 They also published two larger hardcover editions, Mutt and Jeff Big Book (1926) and Mutt and Jeff Big Book No. 2 (1929).
 They left the comic strip reprint field in 1934, concentrating on their juvenile lines, just as the modern day comic book was introduced that same year with Famous Funnies.
 Leon estimated the company sold more than 35,000,000 copies of its comics reprints.